MaxEnger/RandomForest_SolarFields/README.md

 ### Importance & Challenges/Limitations
 - The purpose of this project was to design a free and open-source remote sensing methodology to identify utility-scale solar fields and monitor subsequent land cover conversion in Rhode Island.
 The results of the greater analysis, that extends past this script, are intended to inform stakeholders about the rate of deforestation in Rhode Island due to fast-paced solar field development.
+Users can continue the process by following the continued High-Level Methodology detailed on this page: [Clark University Solar Field Project](https://maxenger.github.io/solar/Storymap.html).
+Additionally, for a more in depth methodology, check out the Tutorial PDF in the Repository.

-Our team faced a few challenges and limitation in developing the script.
+- Our team faced a few challenges and limitation in developing the script.
 We aimed to acquires utility scale solar fields using cloudless imagery, which was difficult to find and is only available during certain times.
 Additionally, we had to determine the appropriate amount of training data to use in order to maximize results without training on too many solar sites.
 Finally, we had to determine the Random Forest parameters to fine tune the model.

 ### What you will need:
 - A Google Earth Engine Account